Chinese military survey ship docks at Sri Lanka port

 The Pentagon says the Yuan Wang ships are operated by the Strategic Support Force of the People's Liberation Army.

-Sri Lanka said on Saturday it had agreed that the Yuan Wang 5 could dock at Hambantota, despite security concerns raised by India and the United States.
+On Saturday, Sri Lanka said it had agreed the vessel could dock at Hambantota, despite security concerns raised by India and the United States.

 India has rejected claims that it has put pressure on Sri Lanka to turn the vessel away.

-(Reporting by Uditha Jayasinghe in Colombo, writing by Shilpa Jamkhandikar; Editing by Raju Gopalakrishnan)
+(Reporting by Uditha Jayasinghe in Colombo, writing by Shilpa Jamkhandikar; Editing by Raju Gopalakrishnan and Clarence Fernandez)

 ((shilpa.jamkhandikar@thomsonreuters.com;))